tomsaleeba/ergoslab/pcb/testy/README.md

 is a "hello world" project to test my ideas/goals.

 # Goals
-- Support for Kailh hotswap sockets
+- Support for Kailh hotswap sockets (and kailh choc as solder on)
+- add thumb keys, actually all keys, are accessible from the "home" hand position
 - One PCB design that works as all 3 layers of a sandwich design: base, PCB and switch plate.
 Idea taken from [for-split-keyboard](https://github.com/peej/for-split-keyboard)
 - a design that can be used for either side of a split keyboard